 First Prize: £600

 Two Highly Commended Prizes of £75

-All winning poems (including commended poems not attracting a monetary prize) will be read, preferably by their authors, at a celebratory Awards Event in October 2021 and will be included in the 2021 Crabbe Poetry Prize Anthology.
+All winning poems (including commended poems not attracting a monetary prize) will be read, preferably by their authors, at a celebratory Awards Event on Saturday, 7 October 2023, and will be included in the 2023 Crabbe Poetry Prize Anthology.

-- Entrants should either have been born, or educated, work or be resident in Suffolk, or be a member of Suffolk Poetry Society.
+- Entrants should either have been born, or educated, currently work or be resident in Suffolk, Norfolk or Essex or be a current member of Suffolk Poetry Society.

 - Poems should be in English and a maximum of 50 lines.

 - Poems must be the writer’s own work, not published, broadcast, on a website, or currently entered in any other competition.

 - Each poem must be typed twice on separate pages and submitted in DUPLICATE with the fee.
 The poet’s name should appear on one copy only.